gifton/Agentic-Workflow/agentic-natural/README.md

 ### Quick Prototype
 ```
-"Use agentic workflow for prototype optimized for speed"
+"Use agentic natural for prototype optimized for speed"
 ```
 Result: Minimal process, focus on working code, skip extensive docs

 ### Production API
 ```
-"Use agentic workflow for web API with monitoring and automated testing using TDD"
+"Use agentic natural for web API with monitoring and automated testing using TDD"
 ```
 Result: Full test suite, monitoring setup, API documentation, TDD cycle

 ### Hackathon Project
 ```
-"Use agentic workflow for hackathon in 4 hours by pair programming"
+"Use agentic natural for hackathon in 4 hours by pair programming"
 ```
 Result: Extreme time boxing, pair coordination, essentials only

 ### Enterprise Microservice
 ```
-"Use agentic workflow for microservice with checkpoints and security scanning
+"Use agentic natural for microservice with checkpoints and security scanning
 using DDD optimized for maintainability by distributed team"
 ```
 Result: Domain modeling, security checks, async handoffs, extensive docs

 ### ML Pipeline
 ```
-"Use agentic workflow for ML model with metrics and monitoring
+"Use agentic natural for ML model with metrics and monitoring
 using Python optimized for performance"
 ```
 Result: Model metrics tracking, performance benchmarks, Python patterns

 ### Learning Project
 ```
-"Use agentic workflow for web API using TypeScript in learning mode"
+"Use agentic natural for web API using TypeScript in learning mode"
 ```
 Result: Extra explanations, learning checkpoints, best practice notes